'Gilmore Girls' Season 1, Episode 20: P.S. I Lo...

 Stars Hollow weirdness:

 Luke initially thinks it's a good idea to buy Rachel a pair of kitty potholders that meow.
 I refuse to believe Luke is this clueless and terrible at buying gifts.
 Also, how the hell does Le Chat Club stay in business?
 Is there really a rush on cat merchandise in Stars Hollow?
-I have three cats and even I don't really own many cat-themed possessions.
+I have three cats and even I don't own many cat-themed possessions.
 It's puzzling.

 Sharpest insult or one-liner: